graceannwang/scrape_links/README.md

 # scrape_links

-As of 07/22/22 1:02pm
+As of 07/26/22 11:11am

 ## Overview

-Given a list of sites, scrape and save the links from each site.
+Given a list of sites, scrape and save the links and content from each site.

 ## File/folder descriptions